 Enterprise Feature Set

 Retrospect lets you protect your desktops and laptops with the same core feature set as servers, like centralized management, data deduplication, and end-to-end security.

 To include or skip specific files, folders, and volumes, or to back up only specific data to cloud storage, Retrospect includes both built-in and user-definable selectors that filter data based on a multitude of conditions, including file names, dates, and types.

-Retrospect supports most types of magnetic media for backup, including hard disk drives, network-attached disk, cloud storage, and flash media.
+Retrospect supports most types of magnetic media for backup, including hard disk drives, network-attached disk, cloud storage, flash media, and every major tape format.

 Wake-on-LAN support is integrated into Retrospect’s backup scripts, so you can minimize the energy consumption for your environment.